GiacomoPope/kyber-py/README.md

 pure-python implementation of ML-DSA and CRYSTALS-Dilithium and shares a lot of the lower-level code of this implementation.

+## Licenses

+This project is dual-licensed under your choice of the MIT License OR the Apache License 2.0.

 ## Disclaimer

 `kyber-py` has been written as an educational tool.
 The goal of this project was